MarcJavin/NeuroSim/README.md

 ## Usage

 - open in Matlab
-- modify the file main.m
+- modify and run the file main.m

 ## Architecture